franBec/pollitoDev/content/en/blog/2023-08-13-the-perfect-software-project-005.md

 {{< youtube EBSrVW5MXoo >}}

+## Why not use a third-party auth provider?

+Because in this specific case, San Luis goverment does not allow to store user information in third-parties.
+So I decided to go that way to play along as a clone.
+Also implementing your own auth is a challenge worth accomplishing.

+There is a little discussion about if it is worth implementing your own auth.
+After all, relying your auth to a third-party has it advantages:

+- Third-party providers specialize in security and identity management, investing substantial resources into fortifying their systems against a wide array of threats.
+This expertise translates to robust protection for your users' sensitive information, reducing the risk of data breaches and unauthorized access.
+- Integration with a reputable third-party provider streamlines the development process, accelerating time-to-market and saving valuable resources.
+- Immediate access to a variety of authentication methods, from social logins to multi-factor authentication, enhancing user experience and security simultaneously.
+- Maintenance becomes less demanding, as you're relieved of the responsibility to adapt to evolving security standards and technologies independently.
+Furthermore, using a well-known provider can instill trust in your user base, as they're more likely to recognize and feel comfortable with a familiar authentication process.

+Here are some videos that talk about it:

+{{< youtube Hh_kiZTTBr0 >}}
+{{< youtube aQN4bJ1yc-k >}}

 ## Forms are different as it used to be

 I feel this as the biggest change between Next.js 12 and 13.
 Back in Next.js 12 you had to: